 What to Expect as an EMT

-An EMTs work schedule depends on where they work.
+An EMT’s work schedule depends on where they work.
 Generally, they tend to be 12-hour shifts, alternating between day and night.
-EMTs who work in urban areas tend to be out on calls more than those who work in rural areas.
+EMTs in urban areas tend to be out on calls more than those in rural areas.

-It is also worth mentioning that while EMTs in movies and films are always dealing with gunshots and car crashes, in real life things are not that chaotic every time.
-Most times EMTs work on private service trucks and can be found dealing with nursing home patients - which is a rewarding experience of its own.
+It is also worth mentioning that while EMTs in movies and films are constantly dealing with gunshots and car crashes, things are not that chaotic every time in real life.
+EMTs often work on private service trucks and can be found dealing with nursing home patients - which is a rewarding experience.

 EMT Salary Overview

-Salary can also vary by state, with Alaska being the highest paying state thanks to its median salary of $46,810 and top salary of $60,460.
+Salary can also vary by state, with Alaska being the highest-paying state thanks to its median wage of $46,810 and a top salary of $60,460.

 Becoming an EMT